Install ISL AlwaysOn (macOS)

 To connect to macOS systems using unattended access, it's essential to enable macOS permissions (TCC - Transparency, Consent, and Control) for ISL AlwaysOn.

 Important: It's important to understand that macOS permissions are only granted upon request by the application, not in advance.
-Therefore, it's recommended to connect to remote computer after installing ISL AlwaysOn on a new macOS computer.
+Therefore, it's recommended to connect to the remote computer after installing ISL AlwaysOn on a new macOS computer.
 This ensures that a remote user can promptly confirm permission requests.

 Note: To create a privacy policy exception and automatically have the macOS permissions enabled, you can deploy ISL AlwaysOn through the MDM system.
-MDM solutions are primarily meant to be used by system administrators who are responsible for setting up and configuring many machines.
+MDM solutions are primarily meant to be used by system administrators responsible for setting up and configuring many machines.
 With Apple's MDM solutions you can, among other things pre-approve certain applications to access system resources without the user having to approve a checkbox on the application requests.

 via ISL Light: